-The short answer to when you can go back to work after a tummy tuck is two to six weeks.
-The amount of recovery time you need depends on several factors of your surgery.
+Many patients ask for a timeline for their tummy tuck recovery.
+While we generally advise patients that you can go back to work after a tummy tuck (a.k.a. abdominoplasty) in two to six weeks, the amount of recovery time you need depends on several factors of your surgery.
 You may go home after the surgical procedure, but you will need help at home for a few days, especially if you have young children.
 You will be asked to wear a compression garment for four to six weeks after the surgery to hold your tummy in place while it is healing and will need to visit the surgeon multiple times during the first few weeks after the procedure.

 When you plan your tummy tuck, you may consider several factors that will affect the time you return to work.
 You can start with your overall health and fitness.
 This may have an impact on how long it takes for you to heal.
 Another factor is your job.
 If you have a desk job, you may need 10 – 15 days of rest after surgery before returning to work.

 If your job requires more physical activity, such as manual labor, dancing or hours on your feet, you may need to wait longer.
 The general consensus is best practices require two weeks off work.
 Even if you can go back a few days earlier, you will have every eventuality covered if you plan for two weeks.

 Smoking is a key factor in the recovery of your body after major surgery.
 The chemicals in cigarette smoke interfere with the healing of the blood vessels, which could have serious consequences.
 To avoid these complications, smokers should quit at least four to six weeks before and after surgery.
 It may be a good opportunity to quit forever.